SebastianPolit/Calorie_Counter/README.md

 # Calorie_Counter
-Sums up all the calories consumed daily
+Sums up all the calories consumed daily grat potential for further development.